O-Bahn Busway: Interchanges

-Klemzig Interchange is the first station, three kilometres (1.8 mi) from the city centre in the suburb of Klemzig.
+Klemzig Interchange is the first station, 3 km from the city centre in the suburb of Klemzig.
 It was built as a connector to the city loop 'Circle Line' bus service, which followed the Adelaide outer ring route.
 Many bus services bypass Klemzig and the station has limited capacity.
 It contains a park & ride carpark with 450 spaces.

-Paradise Interchange is the second station, six kilometres (3.7 mi) from the city centre, in the suburb of Paradise.
+Paradise Interchange is the second station, 6 km from the city centre, in the suburb of Paradise.
 The terminus before the completion of Stage 2, it is now served by buses from suburban streets, and has a total of 875 car parking spaces in two areas.

 Tea Tree Plaza Interchange is the terminus, 12 km from the city centre, in Modbury.
 Adjacent to the Westfield Tea Tree Plaza, it is the largest O-Bahn station.
 Bus services from this interchange connect to areas as far away as Elizabeth and service the Golden Grove area.
 It has 700 car parking spaces, after a multiple level carpark was built during a redevelopment in 2013.